 How to Measure Your Core Web Vitals

 Let’s get down to business and talk about how to measure your Core Web Vitals so you can fix any issues you find.
 Thankfully, Google makes it simple to measure your site’s metrics in these areas with a new report on the Search Console called “Core Web Vitals.”
-This report assigns every Google-indexed URL on your site with a performance label of “poor,” “needs improvement,” or “good.”
+This analytics tool reports every Google-indexed URL on your site with a performance label of “poor,” “needs improvement,” or “good.”

 When to Seek Expert Help